JOHN AUGUSTUS SAWARD 1900–1971

 Household: boarder with Hena Gardner, other boarders John William Bell, bank clerk and Percival Filda, Medical Student

 Occupation: textile representative.
 Listed as emergency services air force officer.

 Household: living with wife Hilda J. Saward, born 1912

 On 26th September 1940 his appointment as a pilot officer is confirmed in the London Gazette.

 His father, Rev. W.T.
-Saward was a composer and author of 21 plays including the historical and ecclesiastical play ‘Glastonbury’ and the drama ‘William Shakespeare’.
+Saward (photograph below) was a composer and author of 21 plays including the historical and ecclesiastical play ‘Glastonbury’ and the drama ‘William Shakespeare’.